SexChrLab/SCC-alignment/README.md

 ### Docker/Singularity container containing SCC reference genomes

 Docker is a utility that allows you to use, store, and share a runtime environment with all the software installed properly.
-We have created a Docker image that contains SCC reference genomes and transcriptomes used for the analysis modules and conda installed so that required software can be easily loaded and used.
+We have created a Docker image that contains SCC reference genomes and transcriptomes that can be used to run the analysis modules with human sequencing data and conda installed so that required software can be easily loaded and used.

 For more information about Docker containers: https://docs.docker.com/